Nathan Doyle

-Nathan Luke Robert Doyle (born 12 January 1987) is an English former professional footballer who plays as a defender or a midfielder.
+Nathan Luke Robert Doyle (born 12 January 1987) is an English former professional footballer who played as a defender or a midfielder.
 He has represented England at under-16, under-17, under-18 and under-19 levels.

 Career

 Derby County

 Born in Derby, Derbyshire, Doyle started his career playing for Noel-Baker School.
 He made his professional debut for Derby County on 1 November 2003, aged 16, in a 3–0 defeat away to Preston North End.

 Notts County (loan)

 On 24 February 2006, Doyle signed for League Two club Notts County on a one-month loan deal.
 He made his debut for the club the next day in a 2–1 defeat away to Lincoln City.
 After making four appearances during his initial one-month spell, Doyle's loan was extended to the end of the season.
 Doyle returned to Derby in May 2006, having made 12 appearances during his time at Notts County.